 - It’s not in their sales pitch but Canvas also has good localization support as do all of WooThemes products.
 To me that’s very important.

 And there’s more.
 Believe me when I say that Canvas is a full featured theme.
 It was able to handle several types of web sites for me from blogs, commerce, events-based and other sites.
 It’s also a very flexible and powerful theme.
-I didn’t have to do any truly crazy layouts with it but it handled everything I threw at it without problems.
+I didn’t have to do any truly crazy layouts with it but it handled everything I threw at it.
 See the WooThemes Canvas page on their site.

 Also, as it’s a WooThemes product, it also works great with all of their plugins and, WooThemes have some awesome plugins, some well known like WooCommerce or WooSlider and others less so like the WooDojo suite and little gems like WooSidebars (which will work with any theme).
 If you get into the WooThemes ecosystem, you will have access to an integrated treasure trove of tools that can be rivaled only by iThemes and StudioPress in its richness.
 Pretty much the only thing WooThemes and iThemes have not touched is events management.
 So, if you prefer dealing with as few vendors as possible, working with Canvas and WooThemes is an attractive proposition.